S. Alex Yang

 · Earlier version titled: How Inventory is (Should be) Financed: Trade Credit in Supply Chains with Demand Uncertainty and Costs of Financial Distress (Download)

-Cancelability in Trade Credit Insurance, with Christopher J. Chen and Nitin Bakshi, under Review (Download, updated on February 29, 2016).
+Cancelability in Trade Credit Insurance, with Christopher J. Chen and Nitin Bakshi, R&R, M&SOM (Download, updated on February 29, 2016).

 Financial Pooling in a Supply Chain, with Ming Hu and Qu Qian, in Preparation.